 When I was 17, I found a surefire way to magically shut down my feelings: alcohol.
 Here was this thing that numbed my pain, silenced my inner critic, and came with the added benefit of suddenly making me the life of every party.
 No longer the shy, pensive kid in the corner, I magically transformed into the guy most likely to sing on top of the table and entertain an audience all night.

-As I traveled down a path of becoming the fun-loving dude (who was committed to staying as disconnected from my emotional self as possible), I had become obsessed with being what everyone else wanted me to be: socially confident, carefree, and able to carry on a conversation with anyone about anything.
+committed to staying as disconnected from my emotional self as possible), I had become obsessed with being what everyone else wanted me to be: socially confident, carefree, and able to carry on a conversation with anyone about anything.
 And I was good at it, all thanks to the newfound power of a drink.
 Of course I found other drugs along the way, but nothing soothed quite like a cocktail—or four.

 Almost every night for 15 years, before passing out drunk, I would promise myself that this would be the last time.
 Occasionally I would quit one of my numerous numbing vices, convinced that by ditching just one I had “cleaned up my act.”
 I would eat healthily for a few days and go back to the yoga studio (which by now I’d discovered made me feel better than anything else I’d tried), buying an entire month’s worth of classes.
 Inevitably, I would go once, maybe twice, before giving up, unable to commit to the discipline it took to cultivate a serious practice and manage my drinking.